Green-ing up LTL: How to implement sustainable shipping practices

 Whether you’re a shipper or carrier, don’t underestimate the influence you have on your partner’s business models!
 You have something your partners rely on for their own companies: money.
 Your business keeps your freight partner profitable, so by offering your hard-earned budget to sustainable shipping businesses, you provide an incentive to those that haven’t yet turned to renewable shipping solutions to do so.

-One way to find carriers aligned with your sustainability efforts is using SmartWay, a program offered through the U.S. Environmental Protection Agency (EPA).
-SmartWay tracks and measures emissions output, fuel efficiency, and other environmental data across the shipping industry in order to further green shipping efforts.
-Companies that have joined SmartWay provide hard data about their freight practices, giving shippers a concrete way to identify companies that meet their preferred eco-friendly benchmarks—whether that’s using alternative fuels, prioritizing energy efficiency in their supply chain, or reducing CO2 emissions in their manufacturing or transport processes.
+One resource for finding carriers that promote sustainability is SmartWay.
+SmartWay is a program offered through the U.S. Environmental Protection Agency (EPA).
+It tracks and measures emissions output, fuel efficiency, and other environmental data across the shipping industry in order to further green shipping efforts.
+Companies that have joined SmartWay provide hard data about their freight practices, giving shippers a concrete way to identify firms that share their sustainability goals.

 You can register as a SmartWay shipping or carrier partner to research companies that put sustainable freight transportation at the center of their own shipping practices, and thereby feel good about where your dollars (and pallets) go.

-LTL shipping, by nature, involves multiple trucks loading and unloading freight at specific hub-and-spoke terminals, often on inefficient routes.
-This all leads to more fuel consumption—and therefore greenhouse gas emissions—than necessary.
-But what do you do if you don’t have your own fleet, and you don’t have enough freight to fill an entire truck?
+LTL shipping, by nature, involves multiple trucks loading and unloading freight at hub-and-spoke facilities, often on inefficient routes.
+This method leads to more fuel consumption — and, therefore, greenhouse gas emissions — than necessary.
+But what do you do if you don’t have your own fleet and you don’t have enough freight to fill an entire truck?